February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Click here to read our post with a rundown of some popular places to go sledging in Warsaw by the district.

-• Holiday illuminations, a Christmas tree on Castle Square (Plac Zamkowy), lights on Warsaw’s streets in the city center until February 16, 2025.
+• Holiday illuminations, a Christmas tree on Castle Square (Plac Zamkowy), and lights on Warsaw’s streets in the city center until February 14, 2026.

-You will find detailed information about Warsaw illuminations festivals in the 2024/2025 season in our post: Light displays in Warsaw: festive illuminations, lights festivals, and Christmas decorations in Warsaw.
+You will find detailed information about Warsaw illuminations festivals in our post: Light displays in Warsaw: festive illuminations, lights festivals, and Christmas decorations in Warsaw.

 Ideas for things to do in Warsaw in February